elianeroosli/mimic-fairness-generalizability-casestudy/benchmarks/starr/README.md

 **1. Get access to data**

-STARR2019_DE is a private database with from Stanford Health Care and generally not accessible to researchers outside of Stanford.
+STARR2019_DE is a private database with from Stanford Health Care with fully identifiable patient data and can therefore not be shared with the public.

 ***Note:*** The data has been pulled into STARR2019_DE from different locations, namely via a views on SHC_ICU_FLOWSHEET_DE (vitals), from the STRIDE_DATALAKE SHC_FLOWSHEET on BigQuery (vitals) and